 Can I work for a bi-weekly share?

-The worker share is a 20 week commitment, which will earn you a Weekly Share.
+The worker share is weekly a commitment which will earn you a Weekly Share.
 If you want to receive a bi-weekly share you can also donate a bi-weekly share to our Assistance Fund.